 Air pollution travels over long distances and over national boundaries having a negative impact on human health.
-In order to limit air pollution responsible for acidification, eutrophication and ground-level ozone pollution the European Community has policies in place limiting individual sources but also national totals of atmospheric emissions of the key pollutants.
+In order to limit air pollution which is also responsible for acidification, eutrophication and ground-level ozone pollution, the EU has policies in place limiting individual sources but also national totals of atmospheric emissions of the key pollutants.
 Together with the Ambient Air Quality Directives the National Emission Ceilings Directives and the source legislation underpinning them provide the legal framework for the EU's air policy.

-The Gothenburg protocol is presently under revision and negotiations are ongoing with the aim to agree on an amended or new protocol by the end of 2011.
-The revision considers also new components like emissions of particulate matter, Black Carbon and intercontinetal transport of air pollution.
-In order to obtain a better understanding of the role of intercontinental transport of air pollution and a Task Force on Hemispheric Transport of Air Pollution (HTAP), jointly lead by the US and the EU, explores the importance of such long-range pollution.
-The work of the Task Force can be followed on the website www.htap.org, including the HTAP 2010 assessment detailing findings for ozone, particulate matter, mercury and persistent organic polutants.
+The EU continues to work closely with the Convention to encourage ratification and implementation of the revised Protocol by the broadest range of parties, and to pursue further work on key areas such as Black Carbon and intercontinental transport of air pollution.
+In order to obtain a better understanding of the role of intercontinental transport of air pollution the convention has established a Task Force on Hemispheric Transport of Air Pollution (HTAP), jointly led by the US and the EU, which has developed detailed findings for ozone, particulate matter, mercury and persistent organic polutants.